hashgraph/hedera-cli/README.md

 **3. Set Up Operator Credentials**

-Create a .hedera folder in your home directory.
+Create a `.hedera` folder in your user's home directory.
 This folder will store your configuration files.

 ```sh
 mkdir -p ~/.hedera
 cd ~/.hedera
 ```

-Create a `.env` file to securely store your operator credentials.
+Create a `.env` file within the `.hedera` folder to securely store your operator credentials.

 ```sh
 touch .env
 ```

 Add the following lines to your `~/.hedera/.env` file, replacing the placeholders with your actual operator ID and key for previewnet, testnet, and mainnet.
 It's **not mandatory** to set keys for all networks.
-If you only want to use one network, you can leave the other credentials empty.
+If you only want to use one network, you can leave the other credentials blank.

 ```text
 PREVIEWNET_OPERATOR_KEY=